-invitations, read this guide.
+If you’re about to shop for wedding invitations, read this guide.
 It’s simple, quick and will help you understand the different pieces involved in a wedding invitation ensemble.

-the wedding date and “invitation to follow,” or any other wording you would
+Save-the-Date (not shown): Ensure a great turnout for your wedding by sending save-the-dates.
+Save the dates are printed with your names, the wedding date and “invitation to follow,” or any other wording you would prefer.

 2. Reception Card

-3. Respond Card
+3. Response Card

-4. Note Card
+4. Information Card

 5. Thank You Card

 Thank you cards are sent after the wedding, usually within three months.
 They are often printed with the words “Thank you” and left blank inside for the couple to handwrite a message.
 Some couples have a thank you message printed inside, but it is proper etiquette to provide a handwritten note.
 Couples can also choose to have their first names or a monogram printed on the cards instead of “thank you”, and use the cards as thank yous as well as note cards.

 Wedding Invitation Ensemble Featured: Keep It Simple Invitation and Free Response Postcard